What is the Articles app?

 While many articles can be successfully extracted, the content of some pages can not be determined.

-In most cases, such websites are outdated and use non-standard or unstructured formats.
+Another case where article extraction can fail are websites with outdated, non-standard or unstructured formats.
 For pages without semantic markup, it is simply not possible to determine what the actual content is.
-For example, if text is contained in div or span elements instead of paragraphs, a parser can not know its meaning in context of an article.
+If text is contained in div or span elements instead of paragraphs, a parser can not know its meaning in context of an article.

 Why are some article images not loaded?